betaorbust/eslint-formatter-compassion/README.md

     }
 };

-// We now merge our guides together.
+// We now pick the guides we want to include.
 // Order is important.
 It's usually best to start with 'eslint' and build
 // up from there.
-If these were shallow objects, we'd do something like
-// Object.assign({}, eslint, importGuide, /* etc */); but because we want
-// to keep our schema controlled, we provide the mergeGuides method. const mergedGuides = mergeGuides([eslint, importGuide, jsxA11y, react, airbnb, myGuide]);
+The order of precedence is right to left. const guides = [eslint, importGuide, jsxA11y, react, airbnb, myGuide];

-// Finally, we export a single function, taking in the results from ESLint,
+// finally, we export a single function, taking in the results from ESLint,
-// and returning the output of calling our formatter with those results, and
+// and returning the output of calling our formatter with our results, and
-// our merged guides.
+// our guides.
-// This function is ESLint compatible, and can now be used like any other formatter. module.exports = eslintResults => formatter(eslintResults, mergedGuides);
+module.exports = eslintResults => formatter(eslintResults, guides);
 ```

 With the above file saved as `./my-formatter.js` in your project, you can run eslint with your